* * * *

 Officially it’s the Leonardo Moria Hotel, and aside from those later hours, the lounge sometimes functioned as a piano bar.
 Like one evening when the yarmulke-topped pianist played the Chicken Dance.
 But I seemed to be the only one in the place who’d heard it before…

-Fortunately – because I “felt a bit overwhelmed” and all – we had a free afternoon that May 23, 2019.
+Fortunately – because I “felt a bit overwhelmed” – we had a free afternoon that May 23, 2019.
 (I walked back over to Davidka Square, also on Jaffa Street, for some brandy “just in case.”)
-The next day we walked the Via Dolorosa (“Sorrowful Way”), then visited the Church of the Holy Sepulchre.
+The next day we walked the Via Dolorosa (“Sorrowful Way”), then visited the Church of the Holy Sepulchre, seen below.
 That’s where my brother – part of the Peachtree City group – got “escorted” out of line by a big burly Orthodox monk.
-For taking pictures when you weren’t supposed to?
+Taking pictures when he wasn’t supposed to?

 But that’s a story for another post… (“Boy, some of those people are strict!“)